JP97Org/pitch_transposer/README.md

 ## Ignored files

-Every file which contains "432" in its path or is not mp3 is just copied and not converted.
+Every file which contains "432" in its path or has not a valid format (mp3 and waf are valid) is just copied and not converted.